 Again here, the benefits can be cosmetic or medical (or both!).
 On the cosmetic side, a nose job can correct certain elements of a natural nose that the patient is unhappy with, some of the most common being a bump along the bridge and the size of the tip of the nose.

-Either way, the overall goal of a quality rhinoplasty should be to correct the specific issues of each patient in a way that is balanced and proportional to the rest of the face.
+Either way, the overall goal of a quality rhinoplasty should be to correct each patient's specific issues in a way that is balanced and proportional to the rest of the face.
 "This is important for any rhinoplasty," explains Adam Kolker, a plastic surgeon based in New York City.
 "The nose needs to be internally balanced, meaning that the upper third needs to match the middle third, which needs to match the lower third, which needs to be balanced with the entire face."

 Rhinoplasty vs. Non-Surgical Nose Job

-Because I was ultimately looking to decrease volume, rather than add it, and also wanted a permanent solution, I opted for the surgical route.
+Because I was ultimately looking to decrease volume rather than add it and wanted a permanent solution, I opted for the surgical route.

 Finding the Right Surgeon

 As a beauty writer, I’ll admit that I had a leg up here.
 After talking with everyone I knew who knew anything about nose jobs, plus diving down many an internet rabbit hole, I ended up consulting with a few rhinoplasty experts in New York City (where I live) until I found the right fit in Dr. Kolker.